 MAR529 Front Lines on Adoption of Digital and AI-Based Services

-The aim of the course is to provide the exposure of current topics in digital businesses and tools required to pursue research in the domains of digitalization at large, and consumer-firm interactions.
+The course aims to provide exposure to current topics in digital businesses and the tools required to pursue research in the domains of digitalization at large, and consumer-firm interactions.
 At the organizational level, the impact of digitalization is largely fostered by the adoption of Intelligent Automation (IA) and Artificial Intelligence (AI) by customers and employees.
 Hence, the current course builds on theoretical, conceptual, and methodological advances from the following research streams: digital strategy, innovation and ecosystems, digital marketing, and consumer behavior.

 The course format integrates seminar-based readings, lectures, hands-on exercises, and presentations.
-Students are expected to learn not only the diverse applications of digitalization in various consumer spaces including advertising, but also gain exposure on the various types of data sources available to propose new research ideas.
+Students are expected to learn not only the diverse applications of digitalization in various consumer spaces including advertising but also gain exposure to the various types of data sources available to propose new research ideas.

-The course also provides the required impetus for the students to become aware of various data-sources available for analysis, and the students will get an overview of methods and tools for analyzing text-data and audio-data.
+The course also provides the required impetus for the students to become aware of various data sources available for analysis.
+The students will get an overview of methods and tools for analyzing text and audio data.

-The course concludes with students presenting their research proposal ideas that will be the first part of the term paper for the course.
+The course concludes with students presenting their research proposal ideas which will be the first part of the term paper for the course.

-- Argue for theories and constructs about implications of AI to Businesses
+- argue for theories and constructs about the implications of AI for Businesses

-- Evaluate research at the intersection of AI & Marketing/Consumer Behavior at the research frontier
+- absorb, communicate, discuss, and evaluate research at the intersection of AI & Marketing/Consumer Behavior at the research frontier

-- Contribute to AI discussions in marketing strategies of firm
+- contribute to AI discussions in marketing strategies of the firm

 Teaching will be physical.
 Some sessions will be through Teams/Zoom.

-- Sunday: Introduction/overview of IA & AI, Tor W. Andreassen, Jim Spohrer
+- Introduction/overview of IA & AI, Professor Tor W. Andreassen , Director Jim Spohrer

-- Tuesday: Front lines in adopting IA & AI in service, Tor W Andreassen, Helge Thorbjørnsen, Darius-Aurel Frank
+- Front lines in adopting IA & AI in service + Initial brainstorming of term paper topics, Tor W Andreassen, Professor Helge Thorbjørnsen , Assistant professor Darius-Aurel Frank

-- Friday: Presentations of and feed-back on research proposals, Teachers present depent on topics for presentation
+- Presentations of and feed-back on research proposals, Teaching faculty

 Maximum 20 students (pedagogical reasons).

-PhD candidates from NHH and other Norwegian institutions, as well as PhD candidates from institutions, which are part of NHH’s Innovation Index Research Partnership, can attend the course.
-DIG-partners can participate, if there are available capacity, but will not develop a term paper for evaluation.
+PhD candidates from NHH and other Norwegian institutions, as well as PhD candidates from institutions, which are part of Engage.eu network, and NHH’s Innovation Index Research Partnership, can attend the course.
+DIG partners can also participate.

-Second priority: PhD candidates from other Norwegian institutions.
+Second priority: PhD candidates from Engage-network, and other Norwegian institutions.